MitaliThorat1316/DevOps-Automation-for-E-Commerce-Application-on-AWS/README.md

 ## Infrastructure as code using Terraform

 - Install Plugins and clone repository
-  - This part of the project will be on your own machine not the EC2 instance because it's easier to write Terraform HCL files on an IDE like VS code and this EC2 instance      does'nt support that
+  - This part of the project will be on your own machine not the EC2 instance because it's easier to write Terraform HCL files on an IDE like VS code and this EC2 instance      doesn't support that
-  - Open VS code and install "Terraform by Hashicorp", "YAML by Redhat" and "Github Copilot" plugins
+  - Open VS code and install "Terraform by Hashicorp", "YAML by Redhat" and "GitHub Copilot" plugins
   - Clone the project repository on your machine, run ``` git clone https://github.com/MitaliThorat1316/DevOps-Automation-for-E-Commerce-Application-on-AWS.git ```

 - Configure AWS CLI using access keys